 Where To Find The Top Wild Animals in Colorado

-Fitting its diverse variety of ecosystems, Colorado is home to some excellent camping and houses 42 state parks and four national parks — and while each of them is beautiful in its own right, there are a few that are worthy of particular spotlight.
+Fitting its diverse variety of ecosystems, Colorado is home to some excellent camping and houses 42 state parks and four national parks — while each of them is beautiful in its own right, there are a few that are worthy of particular spotlight.

 - The Horseshoe and Morain sections of Rocky Mountain National Park are the best places for seeing elk, but these majestic animals are common all throughout the park.
 This national park offers some of the best places to camp in Colorado.